w3c/wai-selecting-eval-tools/index.md

   * *Server installation* of some evaluation tools provides an integrated way to check the entirety of your website on your internal network.
 They can sometimes check password-restricted or draft content.

 * **Report Format**
-Lists the report format(s) the tool generates, e.g. HTML, CSV, Jira, PDF, XML, etc.
+Many tools generate report format(s) such as HTML, CSV, PDF, XML, etc.

 ## Further Considerations
 {:#Further}